MozillaSecurity/orion/README.md

 <a name="BuildInstructions"><h2>Build Instructions</h2></a>

 > The Makefile is intended for developing purposes only.
-FuzzOS is built automatically after each commit to this repository.
+FuzzOS is built automatically after each push to this repository.

 <a name="Usage"><h3>Usage</h3></a>